sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture/life-of-a-repository.md

 This document describes how our backend systems clone and update repositories from a code host.

-## High Level
+## High level

 1. An admin configures a [code host configuration](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24%40v3.14.0+file:%5Eschema/%28aws%7Cbit%7Cgit%7Cother%29.*schema%5C.json%24&patternType=literal).
-2. `repo-updater` periodically [syncs](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L101) all repository metadata from configured codehosts
+2. `repo-updater` periodically [syncs](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L101) all repository metadata from configured code hosts.
   1. We [poll](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L354:18) the code host's API based on the configuration.
-  2. We [add/update/remove](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L142-147) entries in our [`repos` table](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/frontend/db/schema.md#table-public-repo).
+  2. We [add/update/remove](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/syncer.go#L142-147) entries in our [`repo` table](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/frontend/db/schema.md#table-public-repo).
-3. All repositories in our `repos` table are in a [scheduler](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/scheduler.go#L82-95) on `repo-updater` which ensures they are cloned and updated on [`gitserver`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/gitserver/server/server.go#L385:18).
+3. All repositories in our `repo` table are in a [scheduler](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/repo-updater/repos/scheduler.go#L82-95) on `repo-updater` which ensures they are cloned and updated on [`gitserver`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.14.0/-/blob/cmd/gitserver/server/server.go#L385:18).

-Our guiding principle is to ensure all repositories configured by an administrator are cloned and up to date.
+Our guiding principle is to ensure all repositories configured by a site administrator are cloned and up to date.
 However, we need to avoid overloading a code host with API and Git requests.

 Note: Sourcegraph.com is different since it isn't feasible to maintain a clone of all open source repositories.
 It works via on-demand requests from users.